AgarwalConsulting/immersion-program/03-Java/notes.md

 - JavaScript is **NOT** the same as a Java

 - Imperative
+- *Compiled* vs interpreted language
+- *Statically* vs Dynamically typed
 - Object-oriented
-- *Statically* vs Dynamically typed
-- *Compiled* vs interpreted language
+- Turing-complete

 - Java is a *JVM* based language